-Exercise is vitally important to health, of course, but what you eat also plays a major role.
+Looking to eat healthier, more nutritious food, or shed a few extra pounds in the new year?
 This Cauliflower Detox Salad – packed with antioxidants, anti-inflammatory compounds and loads of essential vitamins and minerals – is a great jumping-off point.
 It’s easy to stick to your healthy resolutions when they taste this good!

 Cauliflower Salad Recipe

 For best detox, use organic produce when possible.
 You’ll need:

 - 3/4 cup pomegranate seeds

 - 1/2 cup toasted almonds or pistachios, chopped

 - 1/4 cup packed parsley leaves, finely chopped

 - 1/2 head cauliflower, trimmed then shaved (you can use a mandolin)